 Here is another blog with free freestanding snowflakes and a few more ideas.

 The girls have made lots of gifts this year already.
 They have made these snack bags in camouflage for daddy (he had been using the girly ones in his lunch.
 One made one of these pillowcases for youngest sister (hers is Tinkerbell themed.
 Those have been wrapped and taken home already.
 Yesterday the oldest made this simple car air freshener, a magic wand and some felt salt and pepper shakers as gifts for her family.
-She also made a nursing cover for which there is a link in this blog.
+She also made a nursing cover.

 The weather warmed a little and we finally got to go out and build a snowman before it all melted.